-The above practices for filing under seal are applicable to cases before Judge Parker if the matter is within the scope of the district judge's order of reference or if the case is before Judge Parker for all purposes pursuant to 28 e.
+The above practices for filing under seal are applicable to cases before Judge Parker if the matter is within the scope of the district judge's order of reference or if the case is before Judge Parker for all purposes pursuant to 28 U.S.C. § 636(c).
+Otherwise, the practices of the district judge to whom the case is assigned apply.

+e.
 Oral Argument on Motions.
 Parties may request oral argument when the motion has been fully briefed.
 This request should be made by letter in accordance with the procedures set forth in Section I.